 That is why many people are willing to spend hundreds of thousands of dollars for the right domain.
 Domain names such as business.com have sold for millions of pounds.

-Check out the table of prices from some of the best domain name registrars below for ideas on how much Top Level Domains (TLD’s) cost.
+Check out the prices table from some of the best domain name registrars below for ideas on how much Top Level Domains (TLD’s) cost.

 Initial Registration Prices Per Year

-Note that the prices above are introductory and do not come with extra features.
+Note that the prices above are introductory and do not have extra features.
 The prices increase after the first year.
 Some domain name registrars offer free domain name registration if you purchase any of their hosting plans.
 TLDs are just one element that influences the price of domain names.

-There are extra features that can bump up the price from £10 to £20.
+Extra features can bump up the price from £10 to £20.
 These include:

 Auto-renewal is a life-saving feature for many domain name owners.

 Domain names are registered for a specified period – between one to ten years.
-At the end of the registration period, your registration expires, and someone can register your domain name as theirs.
+Your registration expires at the end of the registration period, and someone can register your domain name as theirs.